rafaeln/vim-speak/README.md

 This is a series of mappings I use to make vim speak text to me.
 Don't expect much from it.
 You should read the plugin's code if you intend to use it, lest it break your environment.
-Maybe one day when I learn vimscript I'll turn this into a proper plugin.
-Or maybe you can do that for me and submit a pull request.
+Maybe one day I'll learn enough vimscript to turn this into a proper plugin.

-You can change the mappings in the last section of the plugin file `vim-speak.vim`
+You can change the mappings in the last section of `plugin/vim-speak.vim`.
+You can change the default speed of 300 words per minute by defining the variable `g:speech_speed` in your `.vimrc`.

 ## Mappings